graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

-Directive may be defined as repeatable per location with the `repeatable` keyword:
+A directive may be defined as repeatable per location with the `repeatable` keyword.
+Repeatable directives often useful when the same directive should be used with
+different arguments at the one location, especially in cases where additional information
+need to be provided in a form of directive via a type or a schema extension:

 ```graphql example
 directive @delegateField(name: String!) repeatable on OBJECT | INTERFACE